SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 What else makes *Communicate in Code* hard?
 The [my code, your code](/my-code-your-code/) practices and policies many companies have.

 >
 > ### 3.
-Send Observers to the Daily Scrum
+Scouts
 >
-> A simple coordination method for teams is to send a representative —not the Scrum Master—as a silent observer to the Daily Scrum of other teams doing related work.
-The observers then report back to their teams so they can take further action.
+> A simple coordination method is for teams to explore their environment and send scouts to other teams or other interfaces.
+The scout monitors the interface and reports back to his team.
+> Usually, teams do this during their Sprint Planning and select scouts for the length of one Sprint.
+> The interfaces of the team could be another team, another product, something external to the team or a stakeholder… it doesn’t really matter what the team is scouting.

 Unfortunately, some [locally optimizing](/local-optimization-bias/) Scrum Masters try to prevent this!
 A Scrum Master with a Whole Product Focus would do everything possible to make this easy.